Qanat: The Americas

 Qanats in the Americas, usually referred to as puquios or filtration galleries, can be found in the Nazca Province of Peru and in northern Chile.
 The origin and dating of the Nazca puquios is disputed, although some archaeologists have asserted that they were constructed by the indigenous people of the Nazca culture beginning about 500 CE.

 The Spanish introduced qanats into Mexico in 1520 CE.

 In the Atacama Desert of northern Chile the shafts of puquios are known as socavones.
-Socavones are known to exist in Azapa Valley and the oasis of Sibaya, Pica-Matilla and Puqui Nuñez.
-In 1918 geologist Juan Brüggen mentioned the existence of 23 socavones in the Pica oasis, yet these have since then been abandoned due to economic and social changes.
+Socavones are known to exist in Azapa Valley and the oasis of Sibaya, Pica-Matilla, and Puquio de Núñez.
+In 1918 geologist Juan Brüggen mentioned the existence of 23 socavones in the Pica oasis, yet these had been abandoned before 2020 due to economic and social changes.